Holding onto those plates!

 If you’ve still got a summer date, why not consider a picnic or day at the beach?

-Outdoor get togethers have become the new way to catch up, and why not?
-It’s easy to space yourselves out, you can bring your own supplies and you don’t have to book or pay venue hire!
+Outdoor get-togethers have become the new way to catch up, and why not?
+It’s easy to space yourselves out, you can bring your supplies and you don’t have to book or pay venue hire!
 Just remember if you’re going to be drinking, you’ll need to find a place that has accessible toilet facilities.

-There are plenty of outdoor activities and games you can play, and since it’s within guidelines to meet outside if your group is under 30 people, you could even have suppliers come to you.
-How about aprivate chef, a bouncy castle or an outdoor dance party?
-Most hen party dance instructors have their own portable speakers, so all you have to do is pick your favourite music theme and get wiggling!
+There are plenty of outdoor activities and games you can play, you could even have suppliers come to you.
+How about a private chef, a bouncy castle or an outdoor dance party?
+Most hen party dance instructors have their portable speakers, so all you have to do is pick your favourite music theme and get wiggling!

 Keep Things Chilled